percona/pmm-doc/docs/dbaas/get-started.md

 !!! note alert alert-primary ""
     PXC and PSMDB operators are installed as part of the Kubernetes cluster registration process.
 It enables you to deploy database clusters into the Kubernetes cluster.

-    If a public address is set VM Operator is also installed as part of the Kubernetes cluster registration process.
+    If a public address is set the [VictoriaMetrics Operator](https://docs.victoriametrics.com/operator/) is also installed as part of the Kubernetes cluster registration process.
 It lets you monitor a kubernetes cluster via PMM.

 1. Click *Register new Kubernetes Cluster*.